Hjalmar Hammarskjöld: Prime minister

-Hammarskjöld had a dominant nature and was perceived by his opponents as authoritarian and strong-willed, but claims that he favoured Germany lack documented support.
-He had many prestigious assignments, for example chairman of the Nobel Foundation 1929–1947 and member of parliament (independent conservative).
+Later life

+He served in the first chamber of the Riksdag from 1923 through 1938.
+He was supported by the conservative National Election League, but never joined it or any other party.
+He often commented on political disputes in sharp and sarcastic ways, but gained the general respect of his peers.
+Hammarskjöld retired as governor of Uppsala in 1930, ages 68.
+In 1940, during the Winter War, Hammarskjöld was one of many Swedish intellectuals who signed a petition calling on the United States to support Finland.

+Hammarskjöld served as chairman of the Nobel Foundation from 1929 to 1947.
+In 1929, a rare instance occurred when the majority of Nobel Prize recipients were present in-person to receive them from Hammarskjöld.

 He was voted into the Swedish Academy in 1918 to the same chair as Prime Minister Louis De Geer had occupied, number 17.
 Hammarskjöld's son, Dag, inherited the chair, as well as the position, after his death.
 Hammarskjöld's investigations were a major contributing factor to the decision to establish the Supreme Administrative Court of Sweden.

 Hjalmar Hammarskjöld died on 12 October 1953 in Stockholm, just over six months after his youngest son became the second Secretary General of the United Nations.
+His funeral, which Dag returned to Sweden for, was held in Stockholm.